Kyaw – a young leader in a changing country

 Sense of community effects change

 Kyaw Thura Aung is young.
-At first, he gives a slightly bashful impression, but later I understand that he is a person who only speaks when he has something important to say.
+At first, he gives a slightly bashful impression, but later it is obvious that he is a person who only speaks when he has something important to say.

 "When I was proposed as Secretary General, I didn’t really know what to say.
 After all, I was only just over 20 years old, and there were many other people who were much older and more knowledgeable than I was.
 But then I thought that if they really want me, then I’ll give it a try."